mougiakouel/QGIS-Training-Manual/vector_analysis/spatial_statistics.rst

 |LS| Spatial Statistics
 ===============================================================================

-.. note:: Add Siddique sponsorship message.
+.. note:: Lesson developed by Linfiniti and S Motala (Cape Peninsula University of Technology)

 Spatial statistics allow you to analyze and understand what is going on in a given vector dataset.
 QGIS includes several standard tools for statistical